Nightre/Rapid.js/README.md

 ```
 ## Render a scene

 Rapid.js retains every matrix created in the MatrixStack, even after it has been popped, so you can use it for rendering or modify it later.
+For more information about matrix transformations, see the [Transformations](https://nightre.github.io/Rapid.js/docs.html#transformations).

 ```ts
 // root